Visiting Pamplona : Camino De Santiago Guide for Pilgrims

 Yes.
 Many albergue will have credential as will the Pilgrim Welcome Centre .
 Often the Cathedral will have credentials and there are a number of Pilgrim dedicated shops which also stock them; one in particular is along the road that leads to the front of the cathedral.

-Pamplona, The Camino and So Much More
+Visiting Pamplona : The Camino de Santiago and So Much More

 It’s very easy to wax lyrical about Pamplona.
-I’m not a fan of the bullfights and that’s clear but I am in love with the city.
+I’m not a fan of the bullfights and that’s clear but I am still in love with the city.

 Every journey through Pamplona reveals something new for me.
 I can totally relate to Hemingway’s love of Pamplona’s spirit.
 The town can be heaving with tourists and pilgrims and yet still feels at its heart like a small Spanish city.